dimio/userscripts-spacom.ru-addons/README.md

 ## List of Addons
 * [Spacom.ru::Addons::ExploreAllGeo](https://github.com/dimio/userscripts-spacom.ru-addons/raw/master/Addons/ExploreAllGeo.user.js) - Order geo-exploration for all fleets in one click
-* [Spacom.ru::Addons::Fleets::Sort::Other](https://github.com/dimio/userscripts-spacom.ru-addons/raw/master/Addons/Fleets/SortOther.user.js) - Separation of the tabs of foreign fleets on the fleets of players and pirates, sorting on the tabs of foreign and pirate fleets.
+* [Spacom.ru::Addons::Fleets::Sort](https://github.com/dimio/userscripts-spacom.ru-addons/raw/master/Addons/Fleets/Sort.user.js) - Separation of the tabs of foreign fleets on the fleets of players and pirates, sorting on the tabs of fleets.

 ## Requirements
 * [Tampermonkey plugin](http://tampermonkey.net/) for your browser - optional